Lido Island, Venice – A Tranquil Winter Retreat & Lively Summer Getaway

 1. The Murazzi & Sunset Views

-A hidden gem on the island is the Murazzi, a long stone seawall built to protect Lido from the waves of the Adriatic.
+A hidden gem on the island is the Murazzi, a long stone seawall built to protect Lido from the Adriatic waves.
 It’s a perfect spot for a quiet walk, especially at sunset, when the sky turns into a breathtaking blend of colors over the lagoon.

 1. San Nicolò Church and Monastery